iframe-resizer/docs/src/content/docs/api/parent.md

 ### close()

 Remove the iFrame from the page.
+You should call this method, rather than using JavaScript to remove an iframe directly from the page.

 ### moveToAnchor(anchor)

-Move to anchor in iFrame.
+Move to anchor in the iFrame.

-### removeListeners()
+### disconnect()

-Detach event listeners from iFrame.
+Disconnect _iframe-resizer_ from the iFrame.
 This is option allows Virtual DOMs to remove an iFrame tag.
 It should not normally be required.

 ### resize()